trancite/connectK-bitboard/README.md

 ![Optimization](https://img.shields.io/badge/optimization-O3%20%7C%20AVX-red?style=for-the-badge)

-Welcome to **Gravity 4**, a pure C implementation of the classic *Connect 4*.
+Welcome to **Conenct-K**, a pure C implementation of the classic *Connect 4*, generalized so that you can choose to connect **K pieces in a row** (optimized for 4).
 This project avoids slow arrays, instead leveraging **128-bit Bitboards**.
-This architectural choice makes Gravity 4 one of the few open-source engines capable of playing at a **superhuman level on large boards (8x8, 10x10)**, where standard 64-bit bots simply fail.
+This architectural choice makes **Conenct-K** one of the few open-source engines capable of playing at a **superhuman level on large boards (8x8, 10x10)**, where standard 64-bit bots simply fail.
 It also uses state-of-the-art adversarial search algorithms and a smooth, animated terminal interface.